adrian-chang/gt-registration-script/README.md

 #gt-registration-script

-This is a simple script which can be run to register for classes in an automated fashion at **Georgia Tech**.
-It is not guaranteed to work if Georgia Tech changes Oscar.
+This is a simple script which can be run to register for classes, view your schedule, or to view **CS / CSE** classes for the current semester, in an automated fashion at **Georgia Tech**.

+For registration, it will not resolve waitlist issues or handle errors with classes being full.

+When viewing your schedule, it will only display your schedule for the current semester.

 ** Use this script at your own risk.
-If Georgia Tech bans you for abusing their computing resources while using this script, it is your own responsibility to remove your own ban. **
+If Georgia Tech bans you for abusing their computing resources while using this script, it is your own responsibility to resolve your own ban. **

+** It is not guaranteed to work if Georgia Tech changes [Oscar](http://oscar.gatech.edu).
+(Working as of 1/10/16) **

 ## Requirements
 1. `node 4.x` or higher
 2. `npm 3.x`
 3. Chrome Web Browser
-4. `java 1.8`
+4. `java 1.6`
+5. `*Nix` System, sorry I'm not sure if this will work on Windows at all.

 ## Install
 1. Checkout the repository
 2. `npm install`
 3. `npm run install` (will install selenium with chrome driver)

-## Example
+## Examples
 ```
 npm run start --
 ```